SmartAdvisorOnline

 Compliance reality for small teams

 A VPN is not a legal shield, but it is a sensible technical control when staff sign in remotely to systems that contain client, billing, or internal company data.
 For UK and EU-based operations, that matters because regulators care about whether access to personal data was reasonably protected.
-A small business is unlikely to be judged by jargon.
+A small business is unlikely to be judged by “enterprise jargon”.
 It is more likely to be judged by simple questions: Did you use MFA?
 Did you protect remote sessions?
 Did you restrict access?
 Could you revoke access quickly when someone left?

 FAQ